 Non-nuclear DNA or specifying any chromosome

 hmmSNP was designed to process input files containing mouse SNP data, so we support these values for the chromosome: 1-19,x,y.
 However, some users want to use hmmSNP on non-nuclear DNA.
 Because of a specific request we also support an additional argument to the –chromosome option: “m” (for mitochondrial DNA).
-This value has no meaning to hmmSNP other than for searching for SNPs in the input file that mach the specified chromosome or for naming output files. hmmSNP will do a case insensitive comparison when it looks at the value of the chromosome column in a input file, so “m’”or “M” are equivalent
+This value has no meaning to hmmSNP other than for searching for SNPs in the input file that mach the specified chromosome or for naming output files. hmmSNP will do a case insensitive comparison when it looks at the value of the chromosome column in a input file, so “m’”or “M” are equivalent.

 The –no_em and –sort_only options